Ben-D-Anderson/ClassCharts-API/README.md

 You can tick a homework with the method `Student#tickHomework(Homework)`.
 This method effectively toggles the tick status of the homework therefore if it is already ticked then it will un-tick and vice versa.

 Homeworks can also be marked as seen which happens normally when you just click on a homework on the ClassCharts web app.
 This is done with the method `Student#markHomeworkAsSeen(Homework)`.

+When a student session expires, you should reauthenticate a student object using `Student#reauthenticate()`.